jatla00/script.gamestarter/README.md

 #### GameMaker Pi:
-As an extra feature, there is an optional installation of three free games from GameMaker Team.
+As an extra feature, there is an optional installation of three free games from [GameMaker Team](http://yoyogames.com/pi).
 To make them work I had to make a [hacklib](http://forum.kodi.tv/showthread.php?pid=1481392#pid1481392) in order to downgrade some OpenELEC libs.
 If you notice that this downgrade is making some curl-related issues to your system, you can toggle the hack on/off using an addon I created and installed under Program addons menu called "hacklib".

 These games only work with Xbox Controller :(

+> These games have sound issues in OE7+.

 You can exit them using ssh too:
 ```